Michael E. Guest

-Michael E. Guest (born 1957) was a U.S. Ambassador to Romania during the George W. Bush presidency.
+Michael E. Guest (born October 26, 1957) is an American diplomat who served as a U.S. Ambassador to Romania during the George W. Bush presidency.
 Guest was sworn in by U.S. Secretary of State Colin Powell on September 18, 2001, and took up his duties on September 24, 2001.
 His partner Alex Nevarez was acknowledged by Powell at the swearing-in ceremony in the State Department Diplomatic Reception Room.
 LGBT rights groups viewed Guest's appointment, and Powell's remarks, as historic and indicative of greater recognition of gay State Department employees and same-sex couples.
 Socially conservative groups expressed opposition to Guest's appointment and to Powell's gesture.

 Ambassador

 A Foreign Service officer since 1981, Guest was the first publicly gay man to be confirmed by the U.S. Senate and serve as a U.S. Ambassador.
 The first publicly gay ambassador, James Hormel, received a recess appointment from Bill Clinton after the Senate failed to confirm his nomination.
 Guest resided together with Nevarez at the residence of the American Embassy in Bucharest until 2004 when his appointment came to an end.
 Romania's last anti-gay law, Article 200 of the Penal Code, which criminalised public manifestations of homosexuality, was repealed shortly before Guest's arrival as ambassador in 2001.

 During his tenure as ambassador, Guest was outspoken against public corruption, which he said had impeded Romania's development since the fall of communism.
 At the same time, his ambassadorship was characterized by strong relations between the U.S. and Romania.
 Romania committed troops to support U.S.-led efforts in Afghanistan and Iraq.
 Romania was also admitted into NATO and intensified negotiations that would eventually lead to the country's accession into the European Union.
 President George W. Bush made an official visit to Bucharest in 2002.

 Before Guest's departure from Romania at the end of his duties in 2003, then Romanian President Ion Iliescu awarded him the Romanian "Order for Faithful Service in the Rank of Grand Cross" in appreciation for his "high professionalism, dedication to his mission ... and for his personal contribution to the strengthening of the Romanian-American partnership."
 In April 2003, the National Gay and Lesbian Taskforce recognized him with a Leadership Award, which honors individuals who have made a significant difference in promoting equal rights for lesbian, gay, bisexual and/or transgender people.
 In 2004, the Department of State awarded him the Charles E. Cobb, Jr. award for Initiative and Success in Trade Development due to his leadership in increasing trade between the U.S. and Romania.
 In June 2006, the American Foreign Service Association awarded him the Christian Herter Award for Constructive Dissent, for his advocacy on behalf of equality for State Department gay and lesbian employees.